dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

 The application Dart file (see script type="application/dart" in Code 3) has the main function, where two members are created (Code 4).
 The members property (Code 4) is passed as the {{ members }} expression to the members property of the member-sign-in-list component (Code 3).

+Note that in all html examples, {{ members }}

 **Code 4**: Application page: membership_web.dart.